Email: email@example.com | Tel: 0208 270 4242

 All Saints Catholic School will be preparing to deliver BTEC Performing Arts from September 2018.

-At KS5 we will offer BTEC level 3 Diploma in performing Arts (Acting), this will be offered as a single award (worth 1 A-Level).
-Students studying BTEC Performing Arts are exposed to a wide range of varying disciplines within the performing Arts.
+At KS5 we will offer BTEC level 3 Extended Certificate in Performing Arts, this will be offered as a single award (worth 1 A-Level).
+Students studying BTEC Performing Arts are exposed to a wide range of varying disciplines within the Performing Arts sector.

 Students develop their understanding of Theatre as a form of expression and entertainment but also learn how theatre can be a vehicle for social change.
 Students work with teachers and visiting practitioners as well as working independently as a Theatre company devising from script as well as existing scripts.